Farzad-Zandi/Cancer-Gene-Selection/README.md

     For each feature selection method (1 to 6).

-    For each chaotic vectors (1:10) in addition to const0.5 and random numbers.
+    For each chaotic vectors (1 to 10) in addition to const0.5 and random numbers.

-    For max Iteration.
+    For 1 to max Iteration.

-    For APfl method.
+    For APfl methods.

-    Matlab outputs as .mat files generate.
+        Generate matlab outputs as .mat files.

 As a results for each chaotic, 54 .mat file will be generate.